-16.1.
+15.1.
 Treasury shares

-The Company acquired 9,583,878 of its own shares, representing 10% of its shares, through the Macedonian Stock Exchange during June, 2006.
+The Company acquired 9,583,878 of its own shares, representing 10% of its shares, through the Macedonian Stock Exchange during June 2006.
 The total amount paid to acquire the shares, net of income tax, was MKD 3,843,505 thousand.
 The shares are held as treasury shares.

-As a result of the findings of the Investigation, for one consultancy contract, the payments of which was derecognized from treasury shares (see note 1.2).
+As a result of the findings of the Investigation, for one consultancy contract, the payments of which was erroneously capitalized as part of treasury shares in 2006 has been retrospectively derecognized from treasury shares (see note 1.2).

-The amount of treasury shares of MKD 3,738,358 thousand (after derecognition), has been deducted from shareholders' equity.
+The amount of treasury shares of MKD 3,738,358 thousand (after restatement), has been deducted from shareholders' equity.
 The Company has the right to reissue these shares at a later date.
 All shares issued by the Company were fully paid.

-17. REVENUES
+16. REVENUES